 Working at Height

-Working at Height Training Courses for your Business
+Working at Height Online Training for your Business

 Our Working at Height courses are available as part of the Health and Safety eLearning Suite in one great package.

 Working at Height Training

 There are two working at height online training courses available; at introductory and advanced levels.

 The introductory course covers the crucial area of risk identification.
 One an employee becomes adept at spotting potential risks, the chances of an accident occurring are significantly reduced.
 When a risk is identified, a solution can be developed to mitigate it and ensure the safety of your personnel.

 Also covered is the next step- planning safe work.
 Once the risk has been identified it is important to put a logical, safe plan in place to mitigate the risk and minimise any potential injury.

 The final section of the introductory course covers the safe set up of equipment such as ladders, steps and kick stools.
 Attempting to set up equipment without prior training is quite simply an accident waiting to happen and this working at heights training course will show learners the safest way to use such equipment.

 The advanced course takes the information learners gain from the introductory course and expands on it to include guidance around performing working at height risk assessments.
 It also details how to select appropriate equipment for working at height and how to put control measures in place.